 You should always attach chains between your vehicle and your trailer.
 Cross the safety chains under the tongue of the trailer so that the tongue will not drop to the road if it becomes separated from the hitch.
-Instructions about safety chains may be provided by the trailer manufacturer.
+Instructions about safety chains may be provided by the hitch manufacturer or by the trailer manufacturer.
 Follow the manufacturer's recommendation for attaching safety chains.
 Always leave just enough slack so you can turn with your rig.
 And, never allow safety chains to drag on the ground.